 Stacey McCabe, nursing associate and student nurse, talks about her experience of the role so far

 I’ve worked in the health care environment for many years, but when I trained to become an NA, I learned so much more about different aspects of nursing, including patient-centred care, medicine management, anatomy and physiology.

 I’ve recently supported a first-year student on their first placement to complete several clinical skills.
 She could come to me to talk through any concerns or if she was unsure how to perform any tasks.

 I’ve taken the opportunity to top-up my foundation degree and am now in my second year of student nurse training.
-I was able to skip the first year and part of the second year of my nursing degree and hope to complete the course in less than 18 months.
+I was able to skip the first year and part of the second year of my nursing degree and hope to complete the course in 18 months.